 Debt to Income Ratio

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other recurring debts.

-For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that constitutes the payment.
+The first number is the percentage of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that constitutes the full payment.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, auto payments, child support, and the like.

 A 28/36 qualifying ratio